Looking for support for your finance function? Book a time with an expert.

 High leverage could mean you're one economic hiccup away from serious problems.

-A software company with predictable recurring revenue can safely carry more debt than a seasonal retail business with volatile cash flows.
+For example, a software company with predictable recurring revenue is going to be able to sustainability carry more debt than a session retail business with the most volatile of cash flows.

 Debt-to-Equity Ratio = Total Debt ÷ Shareholders' Equity